microcks/microcks.io/content/documentation/guides/troubleshoot/_index.md

     url: keycloak.m.minikube.local
 ```

-After the next operator reconciliation, the log level is changed in both main webapp and Async Miniong components.
+After the next operator reconciliation, the log level is changed in both the main webapp and the Async Minion component.
 </details>

 <details>